Carmel-by-the-Sea World War I Memorial Arch

 The Carmel-by-the-Sea World War I Memorial Arch is a World War I memorial designed in 1919 by architect Charles Sumner Greene and located at Ocean Avenue and San Carlos Street center median divider in Carmel-by-the-Sea, California.
 The Memorial Arch was designated as a significant monument in the city's Downtown Historic District Property Survey, The Memorial Arch was recorded with the Department of Parks and Recreation on November 16, 2001.
 The Memorial Arch has been a historic landmark since November 1921, when it was built for Carmel World War I veterans.
 The Spanish Mission Revival style arch is constructed of Carmel sandstone.

 History

-The World War I Memorial Arch was designed by Charles Sumner Greene (1868-1957) and constructed at the intersection of Ocean Avenue and San Carlos Street in Carmel-by-the-Sea, California.
-This location was once the horse watering trough and gathering place for horseback riders.
 The design generally resembles a bell tower of a California mission.
 Joseph McEldowney was a quarryman who helped source the stone for the memorial.

 The cornerstone was laid on November 11, 1921, by Colonel John Jenkins of the 11th Cavalry Regiment from the Presidio of Monterey and retired Navy Commander John P. Pryor of the Monterey Peninsula American Legion at the first National Armistice Day celebration in Carmel.
 The city hosted a parade down Ocean Avenue, and the 11th Cavalry Band supplied the music.
 The arch was dedicated to “Those Who Served” in the First World War.
 Rev. Fred Sheldon of the Carmel Church and attorney J. H. Andresen spoke at the proceedings at the intersection of Ocean Avenue and San Carlos Street to a reviewing stand of local political and military dignitaries.

-A plaque that Greene carved for the frame with the 61 names of people who served in the Army, Navy, and non-military service organizations such as the American Red Cross and YMCA, was originally displayed at city hall but never added.
-The arch is maintained by the nonprofit Friends of the Memorial Arch in cooperation with the Carmel's American Legion Post No. 512 and the City of Carmel-by-the-sea.